Premium brands packaging copywriter for a single malt whisky tube

 Tranquil Scapa Flow, with its gently matured amber whisky and resolute lighthouses is the spirit of Orkney.

-We’re not whisky drinkers, but we do have a soft spot for Orkney, the home of Scapa single malt Scotch whisky.
+I’m not a whisky drinker, but I do have a soft spot for Orkney, the home of Scapa single malt Scotch whisky.
 So painting a picture of those islands and their lighthouses was easy.
 This is the kind of mood-setting story that makes you feel good about your choice of brand.
 It’s packaging copywriting that nudges you towards a decision in your local wine merchant, and for reading again by the fireside when the glow from the grate ignites the amber in your glass.